jostylr/literate-programming/lp_marked.md

 compiled blocks, etc.  The function itself has constructors attached to it to make custom instances.
 You can also override many of its methods.

+## Goals

+1. Truly asynchronous processing.
+So it is easy to fetch from the web, use an external program, etc.  In particular, loading from github should be made very easy.
+2. Better markdown parsing to allow for code fences.
+Mainly for syntax and convenience.
+3. Better parsing/executing of commands to allow for pulling in other blocks into the commands as arguments.
+Also facilitating code in the commands as well.
+4. Easy plugin system.
+Other than the weaving and subsituting, most commands should be in a plug-in, with the ones I think are very much needed being in a standard-plug-in setup.

 ## Files

 * [v8/index.js](#basic-structure "save: | jshint") This is the main file that